MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_DUCO_DUCOBOX_MQTT.md

 ## FB_RS485_DUCO_DUCOBOX_MQTT

 ### __General__
 Used to process Modbus RTU data through RS485 to human understandable values and publish data updates through MQTT if desired.
-Allows controlling the duco
+Allows finegrained local control on your DucoBox.

 ----------------------------